Translated by Lester Somera

-The specialty at Madrague, a cafe on the first floor, is the fluffy egg sandwich.
+Visitors who are hungry should order the specialty at Madrague, a cafe on the first floor, which is a fluffy egg sandwich.
 There is also outdoor terrace seating, so with a coffee in hand, you can happily savor your hefty sandwich.
 At Soko on the second floor, there are book sales and art exhibits, in addition to book-related events and more.

 The impressive stairs built of wood at la kagū, were designed by the famous architect Kengo Kuma.
-Five minutes away, the stylish exterior of the Akagi Shrine was also designed by Kengo Kuma.
+The stylish Akagi Shrine, located five minutes away, was also designed by Kengo Kuma.

 5. Makanai Cosmetics, An Array Of Health-Focused Items